 While the cat would not want to be compared to the dog, they do also possess healing powers just like their canine buddy.
 Stroking a cat is known to soothe anxiety, depression, and other unsettling emotions caused by stress.
 And, when you stroke your cat they’re likely to start purring which in itself has health benefits for you.

-Science has proved that the cat purrs at a certain pattern and frequency which is conducive for vibrational healing treatments.
+Science has proved that the cat purrs at a certain pattern and frequency conducive to vibrational healing treatments.
 The frequency of purring is also known to improve your bone density so if you’ve been diagnosed with osteoporosis consider stroking your cat more.

-Read this wonderful book Amy Newmark, "Chicken Soup for the Soul: Life Lessons From the Cat: 101 Tales of Family, Friendship, and Fun."
+Read the wonderful book by Amy Newmark, "Chicken Soup for the Soul: Life Lessons From the Cat: 101 Tales of Family, Friendship, and Fun."
 The author shares stories of how cats can make us better people.